NatronGitHub/Natron/Documentation/source/plugins/fr.inria.openfx.WriteFFmpeg.rst

 |pluginIcon|

-*This documentation is for version 1.0 of WriteFFmpeg.*
+*This documentation is for version 1.0 of WriteFFmpeg (fr.inria.openfx.WriteFFmpeg).*

 Description
 -----------